Skip to main content

 8. There will be no more than 12 medium-sized concerts and no more than 2 large outdoor concerts per semester.

-10. Contracts with performers will carry provisions which specify that volume control will be at the discretion of the event sponsor in compliance with institutional policies and may be monitored and adjusted as needed by the institution.
-Contracts with performers will also indicate the required starting and ending time for the concert.
+10. Contracts with performers will carry provisions which specify that volume control will be at the discretion of the event sponsor in compliance with institutional policies and may be monitored and adjusted as needed by the University.
+Contracts with performers will also indicated the required stating and ending time of the concert.

-11. All concerts and major entertainment events held in the Adele H. Stamp Student Union – Center for Campus Life are required to use the ticketing services of the Stamp Ticket office to insure that attendance is limited to the approved occupancy capacity as determined by the University Fire Marshal.
+11. All concerts and major entertainment events held spaces managed by the Adele H. Stamp Student Union – Center for Campus Life are required to use the ticketing services of the Stamp Ticket office to insure that attendance is limited to the approved occupancy capacity as determined by the University Fire Marshal.

 CO-SPONSORING